-Note: You must log on with administrator privileges.
+Note: You must be logged in as an administrator.

 After you install the ColorSync files, see the ColorSync documentation for setting ColorSync profiles, such as EFIRGB.

 Color files

 You can copy additional color files from the User Software DVD.
 Many of the files are PostScript files that you can import and print using Command WorkStation.